Parable of the Renegades

 Rio continued to eat her dinner with the same movements as before, her face was still expressing the same blank stare.
 She pretty much looked no different except there was now a burning red handprint emitting sizzling steam on the right side of her face.

 Back in her false reality, Rio, with both hands holding her cheeks, found herself moaning in utter bliss when a single stream of olive oil poured down from the heavens above and doused her.
-The golden liquid cascaded at a snail's pace down her hair before it traveled in multiple branched paths down every inch of her body.
+The golden liquid cascaded at a snail's pace down her hair before it traveled in multiple branching paths down every inch of her body.
 Her hands explored and caressed herself, taking her time to rub the oil deeper into her pale skin and making it glossier with a translucent shine.
-Her clothes became soggy and sticky, she started to feel like it was getting uncomfortable to keep them on.
+Her clothes became soggy and sticky, it was getting uncomfortable to keep them on.

-Before Rio could continue her escapade au naturel, her fantasy cracked then shattered like glass, bringing the stuffed portobello mushroom world she played in into a sudden end.
+Before Rio could continue her escapade au naturel, her fantasy cracked then shattered like glass, bringing the stuffed portobello mushroom world she played in to a sudden end.

 The air around her was calm again and she was back sitting on a rotating stool, wearing her casual clothes.
 The fork on her left hand was trying to repeatedly stab an empty plate.